stefano-meschiari/stefano-meschiari.github.io/resume.md

 title: Resume
 permalink: /resume/
 ---
-<a href="/files/meschiari_cv.pdf" class="ui button right floated">Download PDF</a>
+<a href="/files/meschiari_cv.pdf" class="ui button right floated">Download Resume (PDF)</a>
 <h1 class="name">Stefano Meschiari, Ph.D.</h1>
 <h2 class="subtitle">Data Scientist</h2>

 I am an experienced Data Scientist with a background in scientific research.
-As a Data Science leader, I work cross-functionally to create, evolve, and deliver data science solutions that are practical, usable, and trustworthy.
-I ensure success by fostering alignment across Product, Design, and Engineering, tearing down communication barriers and semantic gaps, and advocating for customer value.
-I lead teams through the full research and development lifecycle, while supporting individuals’ professional growth.
+As a Data Science leader with more than 8 years’ experience, I use data and algorithms to deliver solutions that are practical, durable, and trustworthy.
+I bring a scientific mindset, rigorous craft, and people-first attitude to every team I join.
+I thrive on cross-functional projects that require strong leadership across many teams and quarters.

 <hr>
 <div class="links">